 Sach Thakker was appointed a Peer Health Educator at the VCU Wellness Center.
 He started his training through the WELL and applied for grant money and further training through the Clinton Global Initiative University program.

 We have continued to work on the nonprofit and has enabled us to reach a national audience.
 We have partnered with both the “Center for Tobacco-Free kids” and the “National Association of Secondary School Principals.”
 Together we have created a 3-part webinar to inform, activate, and celebrate student leaders who want to unite for the topic of vaping.
-In addition, we have continued to teach virtually classes at over 23 high schools in the FCPS and RPS reaching over 150,000 students.
+In addition, we have continued to teach virtual classes at over 23 high schools in the FCPS region.

 Sach Thakker was accepted to Clinton Global Initiative University and received invaluable organizational training as well as grant funding from the connections he forged.
 He is currently in the process of implementing his curriculum to the VCU community through the VCU Wellness Center and expanding to Richmond Public Schools (RPS).